tejasmattur/cse-projects/covidtracing/README.md

 ## COVID tracing application ##
 Created By Justin Neff and Tejas Mattur

 Overview: A COVID multitool application.
 Alerts users and advises them to get tested if daily symptom log indicates that they have a potential COVID infection.
 Users are able to run a COVID-tracing function that alerts user if any contact with a COVID-positive user was made to the tertiary level (e.g. A-D is a tertiary contact if: A-B, B-C, C-D, are primary contacts) and outputs a "size of network" color (described below, essentially a warning system of the range of contact).
 A few other useful features were added as seen below.
-Essentially, we envisioned this being a tool that universities or other contained communities could use.
-If every member of a group inputted connections and symptoms daily, the university could easily customize their COVID approach based on their observed data, and members of the community could act more knowledgeably and safely.
+Essentially, we envisioned this being a tool that universities could use.
+If every student inputted connections and symptoms daily, the university could easily customize their COVID approach based on their observed data, and students could act more knowledgeably and safely.